-The New York State Adirondack Park is the home to over 30,000 miles of rivers and streams and 3,000 plus lakes.
+The Adirondacks are the home to over 30,000 miles of rivers and streams and 3,000 plus lakes.
 The West Branch Ausable is internationally know for it's fly fishing waters due to it's steep and deep free stone river waters and plentiful pocket water sections.
-The Adirondacks host an ideal setting for fly fishing with it's sky line, water movement and wildlife.
-On any given day you will spot a moose, bear, otter, beavers and water foul.
-The Adirondacks landscape inspired James Fenimore Cooper's The Last of the Mohicans, a powerful interaction with wilderness, water and beauty.
+It's the ideal setting for fly fishing with it's sky line, water movement, and wildlife.
+On any given day you could spot a moose, bear, otter, beavers, and/ or water foul.

 Our region offers diverse options for access points creating an advantage over other locations for fly fishing.
-Both easy pull in locations where you can fish in a serene setting just steps from your car to trail options where you can hike a boat into the high country and fish a lake which holds native brook trout and lake trout, those who have never seen a hand tied fly before!
+Both easy pull-in locations where you can fish in a serene setting just steps from your car to trail options where you can hike a boat into the backcountry and fish a lake which holds native brook trout and lake trout.

 There are a variety of reasons people are drawn to fly fishing, a sport in many ways different from spin fishing.
-Fly fishing, similar to golf, is a skill of methodical rhythm, flow and knowledge.
-Disciplined in essence, there is an evolution of experience and skill that takes a lifetime to pursue and thirst to enjoy.
-It's the thrill and exactness needed to catch the fish that is steadily refined and fine tuned.
-Fly fishing coincides with the concept of finding the meaning of life in a single cast to a 24 inch trophy brown trout- life is good and life is sweet.
+Fly fishing, similar to golf, is a skill of methodical rhythm, flow, and knowledge.
+Disciplined in essence, there is an evolution of experience and skill that can be enjoyed over a lifetime.
+It's the thrill and exactness needed to catch the fish that is steadily refined.
+Fly fishing coincides with the concept of finding the meaning of life in a single cast.

-People come from all over the world to the Ausable in the Adirondacks with the knowledge of Fran Betters, Fly Fishing Hall of Fame Angler, forty plus years fishing these waters and perfecting the skill itself.
-They come for the hope and experience of getting a holdover fish by reading the water, utilizing their practiced rhythmic patterns and tactics like "match the hatch", which means you identify the insects currently active in the river system and tie a resemblance to fool the fish.
+People come from all over the world to fish the Ausable River in the Adirondacks.
+They come for the hope and experience of getting a holdover fish by reading the water, utilizing their practiced rhythmic patterns, and tactics like "match the hatch", which means you identify the insects currently active in the river system and tie a resemblance to fool the fish.

 The 3 essential parts to fly fishing are:

 The fly fishing cast has a unique feel of it's own with a long weighted line and flexible rod.
-The only way to understand the roll is to experience it; similar to learning to swim and glide yourself along the water for the first time.
-Fly fish casting at first seems so complex, however once the mechanics are understood the concept is tangible and accomplished with grace.
+The only way to understand the roll is to experience it.
+Fly fish casting at first seems so complex; however once the mechanics are understood the concept is tangible and accomplished with grace.

-From first look the rod appears to be moving in an arch over the water, when actually the tip of the rod stays in the same plain, it is the flex in the tip of the rod that generates the momentum to move the line forward.
+At first glance, the rod appears to be moving in an arch over the water, when actually the tip of the rod stays in the same plain; it is the flex in the tip of the rod that generates the momentum to move the line forward.
 The cast is similar to flicking paint of a brush, a swift steady movement with a pause or stop to push the paint off.
 In a fly fishing cast, less is more and it is in the pause.

 A fly fishing line is matched to the weight of the rod, in the West Branch Ausable River the ideal weight is a 4 or 5.